jcustenborder/kafka-connect-spooldir/README.rst

   * Importance: low

 ``csv.schema.from.header``
-  Flag to determine if the structSchema should be generated based on the header row.
+  Flag to determine if the schema should be generated based on the header row.

   * Type: boolean
   * Default: false